lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Getting-Ready/index.rst

 While upgrading SAL usually coincides with an upgrade to the XML, it does not have to be the case.
 An upgrade for SAL may use the previous cycle's XML version in order to limit the potential for surprises.
-The primary developer (Dave Mills) for SAL is responsible for ensuring the necessary work is completed and the new version is ready.
+The primary developers (Valerie Becker, Igor Suarez-Sola) for SAL is responsible for ensuring the necessary work is completed and the new version is ready.

 Upgrading Kafka
 ==========================

 Upgrading the communication backplane via updating the Kafka version requires care and extra lead time.
-The Kafka oversight committee (Dave Mills, Tiago Ribeiro, Michael Reuter [advisory]) will make the determination if a new version of Kafka is ready for incorporation into a new cycle.
+The Kafka oversight committee (Tiago Ribeiro, Michael Reuter) will make the determination if a new version of Kafka is ready for incorporation into a new cycle.
 This determination requires dedicated testing from the main members of committee to ensure readiness.
 Cycle builds upgrading Kafka have longer testing periods split into two phases.
 The first phase builds a smaller section of the control system components and deploys them for testing on the TTS.